AnonymousUser-3/LLM4Chip-R1/README.md

 # LLM4Chip-R1
-Dataset for "LLM4Chip-R1: End-to-End Design and Generation of Semiconductor Chips with LLMs Boosted by Reward-Driven Reinforcement Learning"
+Dataset for paper "LLM4Chip-R1: End-to-End Design and Generation of Semiconductor Chips with LLMs Boosted by Reward-Driven Reinforcement Learning" under review at KDD'26.